 Seniors who use retirement money to pay housing costs can face disaster if their health deteriorates or their savings run short.
 They’re more likely to need help from the government, charities, or their children.
 Many must keep working well into retirement.

-According to The Consumer Financial Protection Bureau’s Office for Older Americans:
+According to the 2014 Snapshot of Older Consumers and Mortgage Debt published by the Consumer Financial Protection Bureau’s Office for Older Americans:

 - 30% of homeowners 65 and older were paying a mortgage in 2013, up from 22 percent in 2001

 - 21% of homeowners 75 and older carried a home loan in 2011, up from only 8 percent in 2001